Fereydunshahr County

 Fereydunshahr County (شهرستان فریدونشهر) is in Isfahan province, Iran.
 Its capital is the city of Fereydunshahr.

 History

-After the 2016 National Census, Pishkuh-e Mugui and Poshtkuh-e Mugui Rural Districts were separated from the Central District in the formation of Mugui District.
+In 2021, Pishkuh-e Mugui and Poshtkuh-e Mugui Rural Districts were separated from the Central District in the formation of Mugui District.

 Demographics

 Language and ethnicity

 The majority of the county's population are Iranian Georgians.
 In addition, there are Turks from the Ustajlu tribe and Bakhtiaris present in the county.

 Population

-At the time of the 2006 census, the county's population was 38,955 in 9,259 households.
+At the time of the 2006 National Census, the county's population was 38,955 in 9,259 households.
 The following census in 2011 counted 38,334 people in 10,657 households.
 The 2016 census measured the population of the county as 35,654 in 10,688 households.

 Administrative divisions

 Fereydunshahr County's population history and administrative structure over three consecutive censuses are shown in the following table.